FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     private double speed = 0;
 ```

-After importing the neccesary libraries, the `armMotor` is declared.
-That is the motor controller that will control the motor which allows the arm to to rotate up or down.
+After importing the necessary libraries, the `armMotor` is declared.
+That is the motor controller that will control the motor which allows the arm to rotate up or down.
 There is also another variable declared which is `speed`.
 That will be used later in the code to control the speed at which the arm moves.
 ### States
 ```java
 public enum State {